-- 9. In accordance with the relevant directives, incoming EEA firms are not subject to all reporting requirements.
-In broad terms, this means that incoming EEA firms carrying on regulated activities by way of cross border services only are not required to complete the RMAR. - 10.
-In broad terms, incoming EEA firms carrying on regulated activities through a branch in the United Kingdom are not required to complete the sections of the RMAR in the following table.
+9. In accordance with the relevant directives, incoming EEA firms are not subject to all reporting requirements.
+In broad terms, this means that incoming EEA firms carrying on regulated activities by way of cross border services only are not required to complete the RMAR.

+10. In broad terms, incoming EEA firms carrying on regulated activities through a branch in the United Kingdom are not required to complete the sections of the RMAR in the following table.

 Prudential reporting Section A (balance sheet)

 requirements Section B (profit & loss)

 Section C (client money)

 Section D (capital requirements)

 Section E (professional indemnity insurance)

 Threshold conditions Section F (save in relation to questions about

 approved persons)

 Training & competence Section G

+Adviser charges Section K

+Consultancy charges Section L

-11. Firms that only carry on reinsurance mediation are not required to complete section C.
+11. Firms that only carry on reinsurance mediation are not required to complete sections C, K or L.